koyopro/accella/packages/accel-web/README.md

 </form>
 ```

-`validateAuthenticityToken` validates the request.
+`validateAuthenticityToken` validates the authenticity token for POST, PUT, PATCH, and DELETE requests.
 If the tokens do not match, an `InvalidAuthenticityToken` exception is thrown.

 ### For Ajax Requests